 The student has the right to dispute the decision of the Appeals and Disciplinary Committee.
-If the student wishes to make an appeal, the student must notify the Dean of Faculty (or designee) and must provide a full explanation of the reasons for appealing in writing within one week of being notified of the decision.
-Appeal hearings take place before the Dean of Faculty (or designee).
+If the student wishes to make an appeal, the student must notify the Provost (or designee) and must provide a full explanation of the reasons for appealing in writing within one week of being notified of the decision.
+Appeal hearings take place before the Provost (or designee).
 A member of the Appeals and Disciplinary Committee puts forth the reason for the original decision.
-As soon as possible after the hearing is completed, the Dean of Faculty (or designee) will notify the student of the final decision in writing.
+As soon as possible after the hearing is completed, the Provost (or designee) will notify the student of the final decision in writing.

-The student has the right to dispute the disciplinary decision of the Dean of Faculty (or designee) for all decisions resulting in suspension or expulsion.
+The student has the right to dispute the disciplinary decision of the Provost (or designee) for all decisions resulting in suspension or expulsion.
 If the student wishes to make an appeal, the student must notify the Chief Operating Officer - International in writing within one week of being notified of the decision, and must provide a full explanation of the reasons for appealing.
-The Dean of Faculty (or designee) puts forth the reasons for the original decision.
+The Provost (or designee) puts forth the reasons for the original decision.
 As soon as possible after the hearing is completed, the Chief Operating Officer - International will notify the student of the final decision in writing.